onap/aai-babel/README.md

 ## Introduction
 Babel is a microservice in the AAI project that can be used by clients that work with TOSCA CSAR files.

-It parses the TOSCA CSAR to generate xml files from a set of yaml files found in the TOSCA CSAR file.
+It parses the TOSCA CSAR to generate xml files from a set of YAML files found in the TOSCA CSAR file.

 ## Compiling Babel
 Babel service can be compiled easily using maven command `mvn clean install`